ddc-java-13/top-tag/docs/index.md

 ## Summary

-The App purpose would be to:
-1) Determine the odds of drawing an elk tag per game management unit in New Mexico.
-2) To use the location and determine travel distance to each GMU.
-3) Room for expansion for each game species for New Mexico.
+The purpose of the App would be to aid the user in sorting data and using the sorted data to apply for hunting tags.

+The app will sort the size of the herds per each Game Management Unit, calculate how many people applied in the draw for a tag with how many people recieved a tag.
+This will allow the user recieve see his or her odds of drawing an elk tag in each Game Management Unit.

+Furthermore, this app will display for each legal weapon and corresponding seasons for Antlered and Antlerless hunts.

 ## Intended users